 This programme includes several optional modules with a field course component.
 These modules generally require your attendance at a location away from Queen Mary and outside of the normal teaching semesters.

 We do everything we can to minimise any additional costs that may be incurred during your studies.
 Complusory fieldwork will not cost you anything extra.
 For optional overseas fieldwork, you will need to contribute up to £150, plus the cost of your flight (based on costs in the year 2015/16).
 Full and partial bursaries are available.
 Destinations can vary year-on-year, are subject to availability and depend on the modules you choose.
 If you are interested in attending a field trip, you discuss this with your personal academic advisor (every student is assigned an advisor once they start with us).

-- A-levels: Typically ABB and above at A2 level from three subjects including Biology, however, we consider applications with BBB in Biology and two other subjects from Chemistry, Maths, Further Maths, Physics or Geography
+- A-levels: Typically ABB and above at A2 level from three subjects including biology, however, we consider applications with BBB in biology and two other subjects from chemistry, maths, further maths or physics

 - BTEC: We do not accept BTEC qualifications

 - Access to HE Diploma: We will consider applications from students with the Access to HE Diploma (60 credit in a science discipline e.g. biology, chemistry, maths, physics).
 We take all aspects of your UCAS application into careful consideration; we look at the merits of your personal statement, academic reference, predicted grades and actual grades, and, due to the high volume of applications, we do not make offers purely on the basis of meeting the grade requirements.
 The minimum academic requirement is to achieve an overall Pass, with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.

 All applications are considered by our admissions tutors on a case-by-case basis, and this may mean we would request an interview.